 While intermarriage between Māori and Europeans became widely acceptable, late 19th-century scientists theorised that intermarriage with other peoples would create a race of ‘hybrids’ who would inherit the worst features of each ‘race’.
 Intermarriage between white women and ‘Asiatics’ (Chinese) was particularly feared.
 Both Chinese and Indian men were known as ‘race aliens’.
 They were thought to be unwilling to assimilate, to undercut wages because of their frugality, and to have strange customs and immoral habits, especially coveting the wives and daughters of Pākehā and Māori men.

-Charles Thatcher, a popular entertainer on the New Zealand and Australian goldfields in the 1850s and 1860s, revealed the anti-Asian prejudice of that time in his song about the marriage of a Chinese gold miner and a white woman.
+Charles Thatcher, a popular entertainer on the Australian and New Zealand goldfields in the 1850s and 1860s, revealed the anti-Asian prejudice of the time in his song about the marriage of a Chinese gold miner to a white woman.